 What we do with the information we gather.

 We require this information to understand your needs and provide you with a better service.
 In particular for the following reasons.

 - We may use the information to improve our products and services.

-- Periodically we may send promotional emails about new products, special offers.
+- Periodically we may send promotional emails about new products and special offers.
 Or other information which we think you may find interesting using the email address which you have provided.